ntaylor89/micro-spotify/README.md

 A microservice that makes authentication with Spotify to your application simple.

-This app (and this README) is a slightly modified version of (micro-github)[https://github.com/mxstbr/micro-github]
+This app (and this README) is a slightly modified version of [micro-github](https://github.com/mxstbr/micro-github)

 ## Spotify Authentication

-This microserver authenticates to spotify using the (Authorization Code Flow)[https://developer.spotify.com/web-api/authorization-guide/#authorization-code-flow], which is outlined in (RFC-6749)[https://tools.ietf.org/html/rfc6749#section-4.1].
+This microserver authenticates to spotify using the [Authorization Code Flow](https://developer.spotify.com/web-api/authorization-guide/#authorization-code-flow), which is outlined in [RFC-6749](https://tools.ietf.org/html/rfc6749#section-4.1).

 ## Setup